nodejs/build/doc/process/special_access_to_build_resources.md

   provided the first point is satisfied.
 * Length and consistency of involvement with Node.js working groups and/or community.
-* Consequences to the individual in case of mis-bahaviour.
+* Consequences to the individual in case of misbehaviour.
 For example, would they potentially lose their job if they were reported as mis-behaving to their employer ?
 Would being banned from involvement in the Node.js community negatively affect them personally in some other